allure-framework/allure-jasmine/README.md

     });
     jasmine.getEnv().addReporter(jasmineAllureReporter);
   }
+}
 ```

 ## TBD
-- Add support to Jasmine1.
-Right now only Jasmine2 is available.
 - Currently attachments are added to the test case instead of the current step.
 This needs to be fixed in
  `allure-js-commons`.
+- Get rid of lodash - it's used only in one place, better to write some boilerplate instead
+- Add support to Jasmine1.
+Right now only Jasmine2 is available (do we really need this?).

 # For Developers